peteroupc/html3dutil/doc/H3DU.Mesh.md

 <a name='H3DU.Mesh_normalizeNormals'></a>
 ### H3DU.Mesh#normalizeNormals()

-Modifies this mesh by normalizing the normals it defines to unit length.
+Modifies this mesh by converting the normals it defines to "unit vectors" ("normalized" vectors with a length of 1).

 #### Return Value